kristoferlund/ic-siwe/packages/ic_siwe/README.md

 ### `siwe_prepare_login`

 - The `siwe_prepare_login` method is called by the frontend application to initiate the login flow.
-The method takes the user's Ethereum address as a parameter and returns a SIWE message together with a nonce.
+The method takes the user's Ethereum address as a parameter and returns a SIWE message.
 The frontend application uses the SIWE message to prompt the user to sign the message with their Ethereum wallet.
 - See: [`login::prepare_login`](src/login.rs)

 ### `siwe_login`